Glossary

 Clip Retention Rate

-Clip retention rate is the percentage of a short-form clip's total duration that the average viewer watches before swiping away or closing.
-It is the primary metric short-form platforms use to decide whether to expand a clip's distribution beyond its initial test audience.
+Clip retention rate is the share of a clip's total duration the average viewer watches before swiping away.
+It is the main input short-form platforms use to decide whether to push a clip past its initial test audience.
 Also called completion rate, average watch percentage, or hold rate.

 Related Terms